 Apart from Google, there are multiple other providers for advertising exchanges.
 However, when it comes to connections, nobody can beat Google.
 That is why it is a good place to start.
 With more experience, you can always move on to experimenting with different ad exchanges and compare their profitability and ROI.

-The key term when it comes to programmatic advertising is efficiency.
+The key term when it comes to programmatic display advertising is efficiency.
 As mentioned, before programmatic, inventory was sold and purchased by human salespeople and buyers.
 Leading to human error and increased cost employing more people.
 With programmatic, use of software reduces cost and error caused by humans during multiple steps of exchange process.

 Sounds like machine taking human jobs